 We seek opportunity in select pockets of capital scarcity

-We still see certain segments where risk-taking is likely to be rewarded over time.
+We still see certain segments where risk taking is likely to be rewarded over time.
 The downtrodden areas of the market, where capital has been destroyed, capacity has shrunk, or regulations have become onerous, have historically offered good sources for our long ideas, and that's especially true right now.
-Enduring assets and real estate in India-where it's particularly difficult to put capital to work-provide a case in point.
+Enduring assets and real estate in India—where it's particularly difficult to put capital to work—provide a case in point.
 Another portfolio theme, solar energy, represents an example closer to home.
 While a number of investors, including some of our own colleagues, have been withdrawing capital from the solar industry, we've slowly been increasing long exposure to certain companies.
-In these situations, returns, margins, or multiples may be low, and market sentiment may be pessimistic.
-However, when we see a compelling fundamental case for companies to increase spending, underappreciated areas of the market may present the most attractive buying opportunities for long-term investors.
+In these situations, returns, margins, or multiples may be low, and market sentiment may be pessimistic, but when we see a compelling fundamental case for companies to increase spending, underappreciated areas of the market may present the most attractive buying opportunities for long-term investors.

 We shun areas of the market with ample capital

 Conversely, industries where capital is abundant often find their way to our list of short candidates.
 When expectations and margins are high, multiples rich, and sentiment optimistic to the point of exuberance, investors tend to make allocations under the assumption that results will remain strong indefinitely.
-We may be seeing that dynamic today in information technology, where mutual funds dedicated to the sector have seen an asset growth rate of 19% this year,3 “on pace to surge by nearly a quarter during 2017, which would be the briskest growth in 15 years.”4 We've observed that spending and returns among semiconductor companies, in particular, are near prior-cycle peaks.
+We may be seeing that dynamic today in information technology, where mutual funds dedicated to the sector have seen an asset growth rate of 19% this year,3 “on pace to surge by nearly a quarter during 2017, which would be the briskest growth in 15 years.”4 We've observed that spending and returns among semiconductor companies, in particular, are near prior cycle peaks.
 We also have concerns about the auto industry: Its current cycle is now the longest on record, showing signs of topping out, with declining credit quality, credit-driven unit growth, and record-high margins.
 We see meaningful downside risk in this segment over the intermediate term.